revtel/reactconf.tv/README.md

 ## Directory Structure

-The following is the hign level folder structure of reactConf-tv
+The following is the hign level folder structure of reactconf-tv

 ```
 reactconf-tv